yashoza19/spending-transaction-monitor/packages/ingestion-service/README.md

 ## Data Model

-The common data model is defined in the `ingestion-service-py/common` and `ingestion-service-ts/common` directories.
+The common data model is defined in the `ingestion-service-py/common` directory.
 It consists of three main entities: `Transaction`, `User`, and `Card`.

 ### Transaction